-A business in the courier industry makes money by providing a valuable service to customers.
+A business in the courier service industry makes money by providing a valuable service to customers.
 This service includes document delivery and deliveries of goods, services, or food.

 Short answer: yes.
 It is hard to start any business.
-What smart business people will tell you is that you want to do your research to get data and information.
+A smart business owner will tell you that you want to do your research to get data and information.
 This will reduce the risks and difficulties associated with starting a business.

 Congratulations!
-You’re your own boss now!
+You are your own boss now!
 Did you think it would be easy?
 Sorry!
 There are lots of steps in the process.
-However, as is the case for most businesses (courier service, or otherwise), it’s certainly a worthwhile endeavor.
+However, as is the case for most businesses (courier service or otherwise), it’s certainly a worthwhile endeavor.
 We hope you found this interesting and useful.
-As always, let us know if there’s anything we can do to help you.
+As always, let us know if there is anything we can do to help you.